The Precanon

 Historical Investigation

-A source-led investigation of the tomb Gospel, Emperor Zeno’s palace copy, Severus’ “large letters”, and why the label “Matthew” creates a historical dilemma rather than closing the question.
+Examines the tomb Gospel tradition, Zeno’s palace copy, Severus’ large letters, and why the later Matthew label creates historical pressure rather than ending the inquiry.

 Contradiction and Inconsistency Claims in the Gospels